17

 “To illustrate the point, let’s invoke our imaginary Scrabble game… but this time when you organize the letters, you decide to follow a certain formula or rule (an analogy to laws of nature).
 For example, the formula might require that every time you have a D, it is followed by an E. And every time you have an E, it’s followed by a S, then an I, then a G, and an N. The result would be that every time you started with D, you would get DESIGN, DESIGN, DESIGN, over and over again.
 Obviously, if the letters in a real alphabet followed rules like that, you would be limited to spelling only a few words—and you could not convey very much information.
 The reason a real alphabet works so well is precisely that the letters do not follow rules or formulas or laws.
 If you know that a word begins with a T, you cannot predict what the next letter will be.
 With some minor exceptions (in English, q is always fol-lowed by u ), the letters can be combined and recombined in a vast number of different arrangements to form words and sentences.”

-So who or what is the author of this codified information?
+So who or what is the author of the codified information contained in DNA?
 It is not merely the case that science has failed so far to answer this question.
 Rather it is that science can never, even in principle, answer this question.
 And one is more likely to get a coherent answer to this question from a banana than from an atheist.
 As I point out in Why Life Could Not Have Emerged Without God, the cream-of-the-crop atheist scientists have proposed answers to the question of the origin of life that include such gems as aliens-brought-life-to-earth-in-their-spaceship (called “directed panspermia”), and life-came-to-earth-from-space-without-alien-assistance (just “panspermia” without the “directed”), and life emerged as a result of a piggyback ride on crystals.

 And how did a universe (or universes, if you prefer) emerge from a state in which there was no universe…and therefore no space, no time, no matter, no energy, and no laws?
-As the great astrophysicist Sir Arthur Eddington put it, “The beginning [of the universe] seems to present insuperable difficulties unless we agree to look on it as frankly supernatural.”
+As the great astrophysicist Sir Arthur Eddington put it,

 “I find it quite improbable that such order came out of chaos.
 There has to be some organizing principle.
 God to me is a mystery but is the explanation for the miracle of existence, why there is something instead of nothing.”